How to Become a Lawyer in Canada

 What are the Best Law Schools in Canada?

 The University of Toronto and McGill University are two of the best universities in Canada.
-Below is a list of the top universities for law in Canada in 2023 and the cities they are based in.
+Below is a list of the top universities for law in Canada in 2023 according to Times Higher Education and the cities they are based in.

 What is the Cost of Studying Law in Canada?